Kraisie/MessageWatcher/README.md

 ## Setup

 This section only applies if you want to host the bot yourself.
 The following text is written for linux based systems.
-Windows or Mac systems might need slightly different setup steps.
+Windows or Mac systems might need slightly different setup steps and a different startup and stop script.
 This bot runs on Java 11, so you need to install the Java 11 JDK for your system.

 ### Tokens & APIs